Kamilya Mohammedi Tuweni

 It resulted in the rendition of nearly a hundred people from Kenya to Somalia, on the suspicion that they were involved in terrorist activities.
 Many human rights violations were committed during the operation.

 A former employee of the telecommunications company Etisalat, Kamilya still suffers from nightmares about what happened, and finds it difficult to sleep as she feels very anxious.

 Kamilya is also scared when she sees police officers and when she travels abroad.
 She has not been able to go back to work because her reputation has been damaged.

 On 11 June 2009, Kamilya brought a claim before the Kenyan High Court for relief.

-Kamilya is seeking a formal apology from the Kenyan government as well as financial compensation for the violation of her rights while in the unlawful custody of Kenyan, Somali and Ethiopian authorities.
+In her claim, Kamilya sought a clear finding of Kenya being responsible for her awful treatment, as well as compensation and a formal apology from the Kenyan government for the violation of her rights while in the unlawful custody of Kenyan, Somali and Ethiopian authorities.